-In February 2009 the Renton History Museum recently completed a new Museum Master Plan, after nine months of work led by Gyroscope, Inc., a nationally recognized museum planning and design firm.
+In February 2010 the Renton History Museum completed a new Museum Master Plan, after nine months of work led by Gyroscope, Inc., a nationally recognized museum planning and design firm.
 We worked with museum-goers, volunteers, staff, the Renton Historical Society board, Historical Society members, City of Renton staff, and many others to explore paths toward a sustainable future for the museum.
 The resulting plan provides a new vision for the museum’s next 15 years as the only local heritage organization for our growing community.

 What is a Museum Master Plan?